Nib Health Funds: Sponsorship and ambassadors

 nib sponsors a number of major sporting organisations in Australia and New Zealand, including the Newcastle Knights, the New South Wales rugby league team, the Auckland Blues, the Richmond Tigers Men's and Women's leagues and the Newcastle Jets W-League.

-Former rugby league footballer, Paul Harragon, has been the face of nib in Australia since 1991.
+Former rugby league footballer, Paul Harragon, has been an ambassador for the company since 1991.
+In 2023, the company announced former sportsperson and media personality Dylan Alcott as an ambassador, as well as appointing him Chief Motivation Officer.